sgulseth/dokku-letsencrypt/README.md

 # Dokku Lets encrypt plugin
 *Warning, this plugin is not tested and only for available for development reasons - it's work in progress*

-Because letsencrypt is required to server a server on port 80/443, you will need to manually stop nginx before running this plugin.
+Because letsencrypt is required to start a server on port 80/443, you will need to manually stop nginx before running this plugin.

 # Usage (ubuntu)
 1. `sudo dokku plugin:install https://github.com/sgulseth/dokku-letsencrypt letsencrypt`